Bangladesh: Rohingya refugee crisis

 Bangladesh is prone to landslides and other disasters spawned by cyclones and monsoon rains, creating new challenges for the refugee children and their families.
 SOS Children’s Villages was especially concerned about the safety of children living in the camps – many of whom had only endured arduous journeys to reach Bangladesh.

 Starting in 2019, SOS Children’s Villages Bangladesh plans to expand its emergency programme for the Rohingya to help hundreds of children and families in host communities affected by the influx of refugees.

 The organisation opened five child-care spaces in early 2018 to help Rohingya children sheltered in the Cox’s Bazar district.

 The child-care spaces serve as a hub for:

-- Providing for an estimated 300 children ages three to twelve every day.
+- Providing for an estimated 350 children every day.
 These facilities offer a safe place for children to play and have access to informal education.

 - Ensuring that the children are provided a balanced diet, nutritional screening and hygiene.

 - Offering support in trauma healing, primary health care, and referral services for specialised medical care.